eik-lib/website/docs/mapping_browser.md

 sidebar_label: Browser Support
 ---

-Eventually browsers will support Import Maps but currently (October 2020) no browser is shipped with Import Map enabeled.
+Eventually, browsers will support Import Maps but currently (October 2020) no browser is shipped with Import Map enabled.

 Chromium based browsers does ship support for Import Maps as an [experimental feature](https://www.chromestatus.com/feature/5315286962012160) which has to be turned on by enabling the Experimental Productivity Features flag in Chromium based browsers: